-We’ve gathered up some smart ideas for making bath time fun, easy, and safe — some are good for grownups, too!
+We’ve gathered up some cool bathroom ideas for kids — some are good for grownups, too!

 This homemade step stool raises youngsters an all-important 4 inches so they can easily — and safely — reach faucets, soap, and toothbrushes.
 It’s made of pine boards and plywood and rolls on hidden casters.
 Small fingers can readily grasp the big flush-mount pull ring to retrieve the step or tuck it back underneath the vanity.

 Ideas for Creating Kid-Friendly BathroomsNo-Slip Flooring

 Little feet are usually busy running, jumping, and hopping — even in the bathroom.
 Small ceramic tiles with lots of grout lines provide traction that helps prevent accidents.
 For an extra measure of protection, look for bathroom tiles that have a coefficient of friction (COF) greater than .60 — you’ll find the COF on the technical product information accompanying the tile packaging.
 Anti-slip tile may be harder to clean, but worth the effort!

 A big (48-inch) wall-mounted trough sink has enough elbow room for multiple kids to brush their teeth at the same time — eliminating bathroom bottlenecks.
 You can paint the bottom of this cast-iron beauty with an accent color or to match your room.
 This one is drilled for two faucets, but a third is possible.

 Image: Stacey Gutterman